tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 y = 2
 ```

-Can be represented by a tree that looks something like this:
+This piece of code can be represented by a tree that looks something like this:

 {{<img "1.png">}}

-Each node in the tree has some kind of label, and can contain other subtrees as its children.
+Each node in the tree has some kind of label, and can contain other subtrees as children.
-We also have a node at the top level, which contains all the top level definitions.
-Definitions
+We have a node at the top level, containing all the top level definitions.
+**Definitions**
-nodes use an `=` here, and have the name as one child, and the expression as the other child.
+use an `=` here, have the **name** as one child, and the **expression** as the other.
-Addition uses a `+` node, with the expression arguments as children.
+**Addition** uses a `+` node, with its arguments as children.

-In fact, this approach scales nice to expressions with even more nesting:
+This approach scales nicely to expressions with even more nesting:

 ```haskell
 x =